expo/expo/docs/pages/guides/using-custom-fonts.md

 The convention in Expo apps is to put your fonts in an `./assets/fonts` directory, but you can put them anywhere you like.

-In this example (which you can see if you [open the Snack in a dedicated window](https://snack.expo.io/@ccheever/custom-font-example)), we've put our font file, `Inter-Black.otf` in the `./assets/fonts` subdirectory of the project.
+In this example, we've put our font file, `Inter-Black.otf` in the `./assets/fonts` subdirectory of the project.

 ## Using the `useFonts` Hook